system-transparency/stfe/doc/api.md

 The key-hash can be used to identify which witness signed the log's tree head.
 A key-hash, rather than the full verification key, is used to force the verifier to locate the appropriate key and make an explicit trust decision.

+## Summary of log parameters
+- **Public key**: an Ed25519 verification key that can be used to verify the log's tree head signatures.
+- **Log identifier**: the hashed public verification key using SHA256.
+- **Shard interval**: the time during which the log accepts logging requests.
+The shard interval's start and end are inclusive and expressed as the number of milliseconds since the UNIX epoch.
+- **Base URL**: where the log can be reached over HTTP(S).
+It is the prefix before a version-0 specific endpoint.